 - Previous pelvic surgery or radiation treatments

-Our team of pelvic floor specialists have expertise in diagnosing and treating pelvic floor disorders.
+Our pelvic floor specialists diagnose and treat pelvic floor disorders.
+Your specialist might:

 - Review your medical history and discuss your symptoms